 The NSW Government recognises the challenges around head trauma and concussion in community sport.
 The Office of Sport partnered with Sports Medicine Australia to release concussion protocols for NSW State Sporting Organisations.

-SMA is the peak national umbrella body for the prevention of lifestyle diseases through sports medicine and sports science and injury prevention.
-The partnership with the Office in Sport will ensure a consistent approach and message on the management of concussion in sport is delivered across all sporting codes in NSW.
+Sports Medicine Australia is the peak national umbrella body for the prevention of lifestyle diseases through sports medicine and sports science and injury prevention.
+The partnership with the Office in Sport ensures a consistent approach and message on the management of concussion in sport is delivered across all sporting codes in NSW.

-The concussion protocols were developed by a Chief Medical Officers Working Group established by SMA, featuring some of the most respected sports medicine practitioners in the country.
+The concussion protocols were developed by a Chief Medical Officers Working Group established by Sports Medicine Australia, featuring some of the most respected sports medicine practitioners in the country.